-Goal setting processes that connect employees to business priorities come full circle in performance appraisals.
+Goal-setting processes that connect employees to business priorities come full circle in performance appraisals.
 Although the bulk of performance enablement occurs in frequent feedback conversations within the flow of work, it’s still important to maintain formal performance appraisals throughout the year.

 Performance appraisals in a performance enablement model are not your standard annual review.
 The traditional annual performance review process looks backward, usually at what an employee did wrong, instead of looking forward to help employees achieve their potential.
 Traditional appraisals often lead employees to feel like they’re underperforming, putting their future engagement at risk.

-In a performance enablement model, appraisals are designed to benchmark where the employee landed with regards to their goals, as well as help them keep going in the right direction.
+In a performance enablement model, appraisals are designed to benchmark where the employee landed with regard to their goals, as well as help them keep going in the right direction.
 Formal appraisals should occur on a quarterly basis.
 Managers and employees briefly look back together to determine where the employee is already thriving and where their greatest opportunities for growth are.

-Typically, depending on the structure of your goal setting process, performance appraisals will coincide with setting goals for the next quarter.
+Typically, depending on the structure of your goal-setting process, performance appraisals will coincide with setting goals for the next quarter.
 Train managers to use formal appraisals as an opportunity to set effective future goals and foster better performance with actionable feedback.

 3 Benefits of Employee Goal Setting for Better Performance

 The impact of goal setting on employee performance comes down to producing better results for your business, especially for your talent strategy.
-When employees can see the goal setting process in action and participate in it themselves, they become more strategic in driving the business forward.
+When employees can see the goal-setting process in action and participate in it themselves, they become more strategic in driving the business forward.

 Here are some of the benefits of employee goal setting for your talent strategy.